HISTORY & GOALS

 The next worldwide Clan Gathering will be held in Carlow Ireland in September 2021.
 As plans for the next gathering develop further information will be posted in the Clan O’Nolan Facebook Group

-The last Nolan Clan Gathering 2th one in the Clan’s history, took place on the weekend of the 9th-10th-11th September 2017 in County Carlow and you may view the report on this gathering in the March 2018 issue of the Clan newsletter.
+The last Nolan Clan Gathering 2th one in the Clan’s history, took place in September 2019 in County Carlow and you may view the report on this gathering in the March 2018 issue of the Clan newsletter.

 The first Gathering of the modern-day Nolan Clan was held in 1996 shortly after the creation of the Clan organization.
 For the first few years, Gatherings were held annually and, since 2000, they have been held every second year.

 Given that planned activities for any clan gathering usually cover only one, two or at most three days, clan members planning to attend a gathering are strongly advised to coordinate their attendance with a broader programme of activities for themselves and their party while in Ireland, including perhaps making visits to friends, conducting personal family research, sightseeing, visiting museums, historic theme parks, etc.

 Click on the following link to view some Recommendations for visiting Ireland.
 You may also wish to consult the travel links found at the end of the “Genealogy in Ireland” article in the “Family Stories” knowledge base.

 Besides the Clan Newsletter, the Clan publishes ad-hoc material related to Clan administration and the organisation of biannual gatherings.
 A few of the more significant ones are listed below: